Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 <br>

 ## Deployment
-The environment can be deploy'd in one of two ways:
+The environment can be deployed through one of two ways:

 + Click the "Deploy to Azure" button to launch the deployment UI in Azure
 + From any computer, execute the Base-config_3-vm.ps1 powershell script located in the 'Resources folder